 - Debts arising from malicious, willful property damage (but not bodily injury — for example, injury or death related to DUI)

 - Debts arising from divorce proceedings, such as property settlements

 Unlike Chapter 7 bankruptcy, Chapter 13 can also create an opportunity to discharge government fines and court fees such as unpaid bridge tolls, building code violation fines, and parking tickets.
-However, even with the broad discharge afforded by Chapter 13 bankruptcy in California, there are still certain court judgments which cannot be discharged under any circumstances.
-For example, regardless of whether an individual files for Chapter 7 or Chapter 13 bankruptcy, he or she will not be able to discharge debts arising from court-ordered alimony payments and/or child support payments.
+However, even with the broad discharge afforded by Chapter 13 bankruptcy in California, there are still certain court judgments that cannot be discharged under any circumstances.
+For example, regardless of whether an individual files for Chapter 7 or Chapter 13 bankruptcy, they will not be able to discharge debts arising from court-ordered alimony payments or child support payments.

 Discharging Income Tax Debt in Chapter 13 and Chapter 7